 max_tokens=4000, extended thinking, top-5 RAG chunks |

-3. Escalation on low confidence
+Escalation on low confidence

 What the cascade actually delivers

-These are conservative — many production workloads see steeper distributions and correspondingly larger savings.
+For a workload with a heavier trivial-query tail (80 percent simple, 15 percent standard, 5 percent complex), the cascade lands around 2 times Haiku-equivalent against the same 4 times baseline — roughly a 50 percent saving.
+These are conservative numbers.
+Many production workloads see steeper distributions and correspondingly larger savings.
 The router pays for itself within hours of deployment on any workload with a long tail of simple queries.

 Configure caching on the Bedrock invocation: